 Although contrast medium is injected at a constant rate, blood flow into the aneurysm is pulsatile, resulting in a fluctuation of contrast medium concentration.
 This can be observed in projective views of unmasked images.
 Contrast injection also can increase the flow rate considerably in cerebral vessels.
-The mean flow rate at the basilar artery is approximately 3 mL/s; thus, an injection of 2.5 mL/s in these cases may have nearly doubled the mean flow rate at the basilar arteries does
+The mean flow rate at the basilar artery is approximately 3 mL/s7; thus, an injection of 2.5 mL/s in these cases may have nearly doubled the mean flow rate at the basilar artery.
+Injection from only one of the vertebral arteries does